-You can choose from a variety of health insurance plan designs and health plan options offered by various health insurance companies.
-You may enroll or change your benefits during the annual health benefits open enrollment period, when you start a new job, or when you experience a life change event.
+You may be able to enroll or make a change into one of a variety of health insurance plan designs and various health insurance companies during the annual health benefits open enrollment period, when you start a new job, or when you experience a life change event.

 The Group Health Insurance Program includes health insurance, prescription drug coverage, and wellness services through the Well Wisconsin Program.
-The plan options available for health insurance are known as the It's Your Choice (IYC) health plans.

-There are additional benefits available, for example dental or vision insurance, life insurance, and pre-tax saving accounts.
+There are additional benefits available, for example dental or vision insurance, life insurance, and for state employees, pre-tax saving accounts.
 See other sections of this handbook as well as the ETF website at etf.wi.gov/benefits-by-employer to learn more about the choices available to you.